intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

   ======     =================================================================
   EINVAL     the target is unknown, or the combination of features is invalid.
   ENOENT     a features bit specified is unknown.
+  EPERM      the vcpu belongs to a protected VM and has already run.
   ======     =================================================================

 This tells KVM what type of CPU to present to the guest, and what